|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 FISSION PRODUCT DECAY HEAT REMOVAL:

 One of the most important aspects of fission reactor design is provision for fission product decay heat removal under extremely adverse circumstances.
 If some event occurs which causes a reactor shutdown the fission products will continue to produce decay heat at about 5% - 8% of the reactor's full power rating.
-It is essential to have a 100% reliable means of ensuring ongoing removal of the fission product decay heat under accident conditions such as after a severe earthquake.
+It is essential to have a 100% reliable means of ensuring removal of the fission product decay heat under accident conditions such as after a severe earthquake.

 In the case of a liquid sodium cooled FNR all heat removal is via primary liquid sodium, so it is essential that: